qcodingxg/soft_ware-engineering/Software_Group76-Remaining part/FinanceApp/README.md

 2. Click the "Query" button to display the expense statistics for that month
 3. View the budget recommendations below

+### Using the AI Financial Advisor

+1. Select the "AI Advisor" tab in the navigation menu
+2. The system will automatically analyze your transaction data and provide initial financial advice
+3. Type your financial questions in the input box or select from the recommended questions
+4. The AI will respond to your questions in real-time and provide personalized financial advice

+## Technical Implementation Details

+### AI Chat Advisory System
+- **AIChatService**: Handles communication with the AI API, provides streaming response support
+- **AIChatPanel**: Provides a user-friendly chat interface, supports real-time display of AI responses
+- **ChatBubbleFactory**: Generates chat bubble UI components, provides a unified chat interface style
+- **Markdown Conversion**: Converts Markdown format in AI responses to easy-to-read plain text

+### Data Persistence
+- **CSV Storage**: Uses CSV files to store transaction records and user information
+- **User Authentication**: Supports basic user registration and login functionality
+- **Data Import/Export**: Supports importing transaction records from CSV files

+### UI Design
+- **Modern Interface**: Employs modern UI design for a pleasant user experience
+- **Responsive Layout**: Adapts to different screen sizes and resolutions
+- **Interactive Components**: Provides interactive charts and visualization components

 ## Development Roadmap

 - Implement more complete lunar calendar conversion logic